Why Is Your Puppy Not Gaining Weight? Causes, Solutions, and When to Worry

 While a vet visit is often necessary, there are several supportive steps you can take at home to help your puppy in the meantime.

 Review their diet carefully.
-Make sure you’re feeding a high-quality puppy food that is specifically formulated for your puppy’s life stage and breed size.
+Make sure you’re feeding a high-quality puppy food specifically formulated for your puppy’s life stage and breed size.
 Large breed puppies have different nutritional needs than small breed puppies, and feeding the wrong formula can impact development.
 Check the feeding guidelines on the packaging and ensure you’re offering the correct amount for your puppy’s current weight.

 Minimize mealtime competition.
 If you have multiple dogs or puppies in the household, feed your underweight puppy separately so they can eat at their own pace without being displaced by others.
 This simple change can make a significant difference in how much food your puppy actually consumes.